 Other Executive Officers.
-For each of Mr. Bollag, Dr. Goldstein, Mr. Hanley, and Mr. Notman, if we terminate such executive's employment without cause, as defined in such executive's employment agreement, or if the executive terminates his employment with us for good reason, as defined in such executive's employment agreement, absent a change in control, or "corporate change," as defined in such executive's employment agreement, absent a change in control, or "corporate change," as defined in such executive's employment agreement, we are obligated to pay such executive's base salary for a period of 12 months and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide such executive and certain of his dependents with group health insurance for a period of 12 months.
+For Mr. Hanley, if we terminate his employment without cause, as defined in his employment agreement, or if he terminates his employment with us for good reason, as defined in his employment agreement, absent a change in control, or "corporate change," as defined in his employment agreement, we are obligated to pay Mr. Hanley's base salary for a period of 12 months and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide him and certain of his dependents with group health insurance for a period of 12 months.

-If we terminate the employment of Mr. Bollag, Dr. Goldstein, Mr. Hanley, and Mr. Notman without cause or if such executive terminates his employment with us for good reason, in each case within 12 months following a corporate change, we are obligated to pay to such executive in a lump sum an amount equal to his base salary for 18 months, to pay to such executive an amount equal to one and one-half times his target annual bonus for the year of termination, to accelerate in full the vesting of all outstanding equity awards held by such executive and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide such executive and certain of his dependents with group health insurance for a period of 18 months.
+If we terminate the employment of Mr. Hanley without cause or if he terminates his employment with us for good reason, in each case within 12 months following a corporate change, we are obligated to pay him in a lump sum an amount equal to his base salary for 18 months, to pay him an amount equal to one and one-half times his target annual bonus for the year of termination, to accelerate in full the vesting of all outstanding equity awards held by him and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide him and certain of his dependents with group health insurance for a period of 18 months.

 Taxation .
-To the extent that any severance or other compensation payment to any of Dr. Sawhney, Mr. Mattessich, Mr. Bollag, Dr. Goldstein, Mr. Hanley, and Mr. Notman pursuant to his employment agreement or any other agreement constitutes an "excess parachute payment" within the meaning of Sections 280G and 4999 of the Internal Revenue Code of 1986, as amended, or the Code, then such executive will receive the full amount of such severance and other payments, or a reduced amount intended to avoid the application of Sections 280G and 4999, whichever provides the executive with the highest amount on an after-tax basis.
+To the extent that any severance or other compensation payment to any of Dr. Sawhney, Mr. Mattessich and Mr. Hanley pursuant to his employment agreement or any other agreement constitutes an "excess parachute payment" within the meaning of Sections 280G and 4999 of the Internal Revenue Code of 1986, as amended, or the Code, then such executive will receive the full amount of such severance and other payments, or a reduced amount intended to avoid the application of Sections 280G and 4999, whichever provides the executive with the highest amount on an after-tax basis.